Can President Trump Really Tweet A Highly Classified Satellite Photo? Yep, He Can

 But Aftergood thinks Iran will be able to learn from the image.
 A group of independent satellite spotters says it has already determined which U.S. satellite took the picture.
 USA 224, one of America's most advanced spy satellites, passed over the launch site shortly after the accident.

 Now that the satellite has been pinpointed, Aftergood worries that Iran can evade it.
-For example, he says, in the run-up to an Indian nuclear weapons test in 1998, India tracked U.S. satellites and made sure not to move any major equipment while they were overhead.
-The U.S. intelligence community was caught off-guard by the test when it happened
+For example, he says, in the runup to an Indian nuclear weapons test in 1998, India tracked U.S. satellites and made sure not to move any major equipment while they were overhead.
+The U.S. intelligence community was caught off guard by the test when it happened.

 And Klingner, the former CIA officer, notes that Iran wasn't the only one that saw the tweet.